 Overview

-When Gitar processes a PR/MR, it pulls context in two ways: a baseline that is always loaded, and on-demand lookups the agent performs when it needs more information.Baseline context
+When Gitar processes a PR, it pulls context in two ways: a baseline that is always loaded, and on-demand lookups the agent performs when it needs more information.Baseline context

 - The diff (changed lines)